marjoleinF/viewinteract/README.md

 ----------

 -   When gradient boosting is not employed (i.e., `learnrate = 0`), perfectly pure nodes will yield an error
--   Rules that are perfectly collinear (i.e., yield the exact same 0-1 indicator variables, or the exact opposite pattern) should be identified and eliminated.
+-   Rules that are perfectly negatively correlated (i.e., yield the exact opposite 0-1 pattern) should be identified and eliminated.